Latest Updates

 Dyson uses a larger battery (3600 vs. 2300 mAh), but the runtime difference with the cleaning nozzle isn’t much (46 vs. 43 mins).

-Add that LG has two batteries, giving it the edge over the V10, since consumers can’t remove its battery easily without tools.
+Add that LG has two batteries, giving it an edge over the V10, since consumers can’t easily remove the V10’s battery without tools.

 Another plus for LG is its long run time in the max setting (15 vs. 5 minutes), so it deep cleans carpets for longer stretches.